Quantum Simulation of Light-Front Parton Correlators: Motivation

 A recurring challenge in this respect is the formulation of physical quantities in a quantum field theory.
 Basically all high-energy probes, hadron-structure studies in deep-inelastic scattering (DIS), or searches for physics beyond the Standard Model in proton-proton collisions at the Large Hadron Collider, involve non-local operators.
 To complicate issues, these operators are not only separated in space but often involve light-like and thus real-time separation as well.

 Let us consider the DIS process in more detail.
-It can be proven that in the so-called Bjorken limit, the cross-section for DIS (see Fig.~\ref{fig:DIS}) can be factorized in terms of a partonic cross section, which is perturbatively calculable, and the non-perturbative PDFs (see, e.g., Ref.~\cite{Collins:1989gx}):
+It can be proven that in the so-called Bjorken limit, the cross-section \(\sigma\) for DIS (see Fig.~\ref{fig:DIS}) can be approximated as a factorized product of a partonic cross section, \(\hat{\sigma}_f\), which can be calculated perturbatively and describes the elementary scattering of a lepton and an $f$-flavor quark, and the non-pertubative PDFs for an $f$-flavor quark, \(f_{f/P}\), which characterize the partonic structure of the nucleon and gives the probability to find a parton of flavor $f$ inside the proton.
+More explicitly, the cross section (where a sum over all parton flavors that can contribute to the process is performed) can be written as (see, e.g., Ref.~\cite{Collins:1989gx}):

 Here, $\xi=Q^2/(2pq)$, with $p$ the momentum of the proton, and $-Q^2=q^2$ is the squared invariant mass of the exchanged virtual photon of momentum $q$.
 In order to keep power corrections under control, i.e., for the factorization theorem to be a good approximation, $Q^2$ should be large (larger than the typical infrared QCD scale $\Lambda_{\rm QCD}\sim 1$~GeV).~\footnote{More precisely, the Bjorken limit corresponds to large photon virtuality \(Q^2\) and squared hadronic center-of-mass energy \((p+q)^2\), with \(\xi\) staying fixed.} The operator definition of the quark PDF, e.g., appearing in the integrand of Eq.~\eqref{crossec}, is